-Dizziness is a symptom of a change in the body, which does not always indicate a serious condition, and most often occurs in a condition known as labyrinthitis, but may also provoke changes in balance, lowering of blood pressure, changes in heart function or side effect of medications.
+Dizziness is a symptom of changes in the body, which does not always indicate a serious condition, and most often occurs due to a condition known as labyrinthitis, but may also be caused by problems of imbalance, drops in blood pressure levels, changes in heart function or side effect of medications.

 Another very common situation is dizziness when standing up, which occurs in a situation known as orthostatic hypotension, in which blood pressure decreases because the you get up very quickly.
 However, this type of dizziness is transient and improves in a few seconds.

 This symptom is more common in the elderly, however, it also occurs in young people, and may arise in different situations depending on the cause, such as lying down, common in labyrinthitis, when getting up, appears due to pressure drops, or do some physical exertion, which happens in heart or pressure problems.